-We source and distribute most beef primal and sub-primal cuts and can also have specialty meat products made to your specifications.
-We welcome any orders based on your particular needs.
+We mainly source and distribute beef primal and sub-primal cuts and can have specialty meat products made to your specifications.

 Common Beef Terms